Trusted Mole: Background

-By his own admission Stankovic's book and his experiences may never have seen the light of day bar for the fact that he was arrested by the Ministry of Defence Police in October 1997 on suspicion of breaching the Official Secrets Act 1989 in respect of his activities in Bosnia some two years previously.
+By his own admission Stankovic's book and his experiences may never have seen the light of day but for the fact that he was arrested by the Ministry of Defence Police in October 1997 on suspicion of breaching the Official Secrets Act 1989 in respect of his activities in Bosnia some two years previously.
 At the time the arrest provoked major comment in the UK and international media and two adjournment debates in the House of Commons.